-Brighthouse Life Insurance Company is a member of the Federal Home Loan Bank ("FHLB") of Atlanta, where it maintains an active funding agreement program, under which funding agreements may be issued either (i) to provide additional liquidity or (ii) for spread lending purposes.
-At both March 31, 2021 and December 31, 2020, there were no obligations outstanding under this funding agreement program and, during both the three months ended March 31, 2021 and 2020, there were no issuances or repayments under this funding agreement program.
-On April 19, 2021, Brighthouse Life Insurance Company issued funding agreements to the FHLB of Atlanta for spread lending purposes in an aggregate principal amount of \$500 million.
-Activity related to these funding agreements will be reported in Corporate & Other.
+Brighthouse Life Insurance Company is a member of the Federal Home Loan Bank ("FHLB") of Atlanta, where it maintains an active funding agreement program, under which funding agreements may be issued either (i) for spread lending purposes or (ii) to provide additional liquidity.
+Activity related to these funding agreements is reported in Corporate & Other.